apache/shardingsphere/docs/blog/content/material/2023_05_18_Enhancing_Database_Security_ShardingSphere-Proxy’s_Authentication.en.md

 We see that it’s actually due to the authentication protocol.

-The psql client requires md5 protocol authentication by default, but because Proxy requires the scram-sha-256 under the openGuass protocol, the negotiation fails and an exception is thrown.
+The psql client requires md5 protocol authentication by default, but because Proxy requires the scram-sha-256 under the openGauss protocol, the negotiation fails and an exception is thrown.

 ## Following Steps